 42 – Climb the top of Key West lighthouse

-Built-in 1825 to help the ships navigate the Lower Keys’ shallow and hazardous reefs, the Key West lighthouse is one of the oldest structures and an important island attraction.
+Built back in 1825 to help the ships navigate the Lower Keys’ shallow and hazardous reefs, the Key West lighthouse is one of the oldest structures and an important island attraction.

 43 – Visit the Fort East Martello Museum

-44 – Sloppy Joe’s bar
+44 – Knock a few back at Sloppy Joe’s bar

 Established on the day prohibition was repealed, Sloppy Joe’s Bar is one of Key West’s most famous watering holes.

-45 – Visit Key West’s oldest wood frame vernacular house
+45 – Visit Key West’s oldest wood-frame vernacular house

 46 – Enjoy a unique floating Tiki bar cruise